List of cathedrals in Spain

-This is a list of cathedrals in Spain, as established by the Spanish Episcopal Conference.
-It includes all 87 currently active cathedrals and co-cathedrals.
-All of these temples are Roman Catholic, and cathedrals of other Christian denominations are listed separately below.
-Some former Roman Catholic cathedrals are also listed separately.
+This list presents the cathedrals in Spain, as formally recognised by the Spanish Episcopal Conference.
+It comprises all 87 active cathedrals and co-cathedrals in the country.
+All of these institutions are Roman Catholic; cathedrals belonging to other Christian denominations are noted separately below, as are former Roman Catholic cathedrals.

-A cathedral church is a Christian place of worship that is the chief church of a diocese and is distinguished as such by being the location for the cathedra or bishop's seat.
-As this list limits itself to temples that hold this title, some famous churches of the country are not included here, notably Barcelona's Basilica of the Sagrada Família and Santa María del Mar, the Basilica of Covadonga, the Poblet Abbey, the Hermitage of El Rocío, or El Escorial and Guadalupe Monasteries.
+A cathedral is the principal church of a Christian diocese and is distinguished by housing the cathedra, or bishop’s seat, which symbolises episcopal authority.
+Owing to the strict definitional criteria applied here, several of Spain’s most architecturally or culturally prominent churches fall outside the scope of this list.
+Examples include Barcelona’s Basilica of the Sagrada Família and Santa María del Mar; the Basilica of Covadonga; the Poblet Abbey; the Hermitage of El Rocío; and the monasteries of El Escorial and Guadalupe.

-Christianity arrived in the Iberian peninsula in Roman times, and some of the earliest cathedrals were built during the Visigothic Kingdom.
-Very few remains survive to this day, mostly as foundations of current cathedrals, as is the case with the ones in Barcelona and Palencia.
-Following the gradual Reconquista from the Islamic Al-Andalus, new cathedrals were erected on the site of mosques, in the Romanesque style: Santiago de Compostela, Zamora and the Old Cathedral of Salamanca are some of the best examples from this period.
-The mudéjar style emerged in Castile, a mixture of the Islamic and Christian architectonic traditions that also reached Aragón and whose most celebrated example would be the Teruel Cathedral.
-At the same time, Gothic architecture arrived from France through the Way of Saint James and influenced many of the massive cathedrals found in the north, like Burgos and León, and was quickly adopted for those further south, as new territories were retaken, like the Toledo and Seville cathedrals, the latter being the largest Gothic church in the world.
-A local Gothic style survived longer than in other countries, with Segovia and the New Cathedral of Salamanca being built well into the 16th century.
-Renaissance ideas were seen as foreign and old, but were ultimately used for, among others, the Granada Cathedral, the site of the last Islamic stronghold.
-By the 17th century, wealth from the Americas financed ornate Baroque architecture such as a new façade for Santiago de Compostela or the Cathedral-Basilica of Our Lady of the Pillar in Zaragoza.
-In post-Gothic styles, Spanish cathedrals departed from the usual Latin-cross shape and developed more open designs.
-A handful of Spanish cathedrals contain details of modern architecture: the Almudena Cathedral in Madrid was not finished until 1993 and is an eclectic mixture of different reinterpretations of historical styles.
+Christianity was introduced to the Iberian Peninsula during the Roman period, and some of the earliest cathedrals were later constructed under the Visigothic Kingdom.
+Only minimal remains of these structures survive today, largely as foundational elements beneath present‑day cathedrals such as those in Barcelona and Palencia.
+After the progressive Reconquista of Islamic Al-Andalus, new cathedrals were erected atop former mosques in the Romanesque style.
+Notable examples from this era include the cathedrals of Santiago de Compostela, Zamora, and the Old Cathedral of Salamanca.
+Concurrently, the Mudéjar style also emerged in Castile, a synthesis of Islamic and Christian architectural traditions that extended into Aragón.
+Its most celebrated expression is found in the Teruel Cathedral.
+The spread of Gothic architecture, from France along the pilgrimage route of the Way of Saint James, exerted substantial influence on ecclesiastical construction in northern Spain, such as those of Burgos and León.
+As territories further south were reclaimed, Gothic principles were quickly adopted for new cathedrals, including those of Toledo and Seville—the latter being the largest Gothic church in the world.
+A distinctive local Gothic tradition endured in Spain longer than in many other European regions, with major works such as Segovia Cathedral and the New Cathedral of Salamanca continuing well into the 16th century.

+Although Renaissance architecture initially met resistance for being perceived as foreign or outdated, it eventually gained acceptance and was employed in the construction of significant buildings such as Granada Cathedral, erected on the site of the last Islamic stronghold in Spain.
+By the 17th century, wealth acquired from the Americas enabled the flourishing of elaborate Baroque architecture, exemplified by the redesigned façade of Santiago de Compostela Cathedral and the Cathedral-Basilica of Our Lady of the Pillar in Zaragoza.
+Later developments in post‑Gothic styles saw Spanish cathedrals move away from the conventional Latin‑cross floor plan towards more open designs.
+A small number of cathedrals also incorporate modern architectural elements; Madrid’s Almudena Cathedral, not completed until 1993, is an eclectic synthesis of several reinterpretations of historical styles.